elastic/elastic-package/README.md

 ### `elastic-package promote`

-Use this command to promote a package to the Snapshot Package Registry.
+Use this command to promote packages from one stage of the Package Registry to another.

+:warning: This command is intended primarily for use by administrators.

-_Context: package_
+_Context: global_

 #### GitHub authorization